 Other types of such problems exist, however.

 Consider a failure to address the right problem and/or a too strong focus on one specific solution to a given problem and/or viewing a problem as a nail because the tool available is a hammer.
 (Discussed in more depth in a non-political context in an older text on solving the right problem.)
 A particularly important special or meta-case is to assume that any and all problems should be solved by the government, while history shows that governments are very bad at solving most problems and often end up doing more harm than good, even when the problem is ultimately solved.
 We might then see an unfortunate move from “How can the energy costs for households be kept down?” (arguably, even this is too specific a question, but one that serves as an easy example) to “How can the government [...]?” and to the limited tools that a politician usually uses, like hand-outs to tax-payers financed by ... tax-payers, threats against energy providers, price regulations, and whatnot—all while other roads go unexplored, including stimulation of supply and removal of artificial supply barriers so that a supply increase could put downward pressure on the prices.
-Indeed, the most obvious means, for the households to reduce energy use, might be outright hindered, e.g. because a price control or a hand-out removes the incentive to use less energy.
+Indeed, the most obvious means, simply to have the households reduce energy use, might be outright hindered, e.g. because a price control or a hand-out removes the incentive to use less energy.

 Or consider a failure to differ between positions pro-/anti-immigration in general, with regard to specifically illegal immigration, with regard to the country of origin of various immigrants, and with regard to the purpose of immigration.
 Likewise, a failure to separate between a position critical of current immigration policy, immigration, and immigrants, respectively.